martiskj/Tools/README.md

 # Various Tools

 In the lack of integrated functions in Windows (or options found at the huge internet), this is a collection of various tools I've made and found useful.
 All the tools are made to be run from the terminal in Unix (or Cygwin for windows).
 All tools comes with a help-option which is accessed by typing `<tool> -h`.
-Following is the usage for each tools, which is the same message that will appear if you use the help-option:
+Following is the description for each tool, which is the same message that will appear if you use the help-option:

 ####Pdfmerge
 ```